GopirajS/JavaScript-Tutorial/JAVASCRIPT_REPORT.md

 | Function Declaration | ✔ Yes               | ✔ Yes                      |
 | Function Expression  | ✔ Yes (as variable) | ❌ No                      |

----

-If you want, I can also explain:
-✔ TDZ with examples
-✔ Hoisting in jQuery callbacks
-✔ Common interview questions on hoisting

 <span style="color:green;">================================================================ </span>